 - How many times they see your ad

 Every time someone sees your ad, that’s an ‘impression’.
 A reach campaign goal is to maximise your impressions and minimise your CPM.

 A consideration campaign is where things get interesting.
-Here you are engaging with your target audience that you know are somewhat interested in your product or service.
-You have an idea who your buyers personas are.
+Here you are engaging with your target audience that you know is somewhat interested in your product or service.
+You have an idea who your buyer’s personas are.
 And you understand how to communicate to them, what their needs are, etc. Your consideration campaign basically aims to engage with these people and if you get conversions or purchases, great.
-However, this is the step where you are creating a real interaction between you and them and paving the way for a purchase later on.
+However, this is the step where you are creating a real interaction between you and them and paving the way for purchase later on.

 A traffic campaign allows you to direct people to your site or start conversations with them through Facebook Messenger or even WhatsApp.
 A lot of people use traffic campaigns to direct people to their site or landing page to make the pitch and either get

 In both cases, you need to make sure your landing page is highly optimised for conversions.